12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 Private and off the beaten track, even when crowded

-Both bays offer a sense of privacy, even when they get busy.
+Both bays offer a sense of privacy, even when they’re busy.
 Vognišča’s wide-open space lets boats spread out, while Potkujni’s sheltered setting creates a peaceful vibe.
-Weekends and peak season might see more boats, so keep that in mind.
+Well, as peaceful as it can get considering this is one of Kvarner’s best anchorages.
+Peak season sees a lot of boats, especially during the weekends.

 In Vognišča, get ready for some amazing stargazing – with hardly any light pollution, the Milky Way is a sight to behold!
 You might even spot some playful goats roaming the hills.